Have you ever wondered if Heaven is a real place? If so, I strongly encourage you to read this article.

 I dreamt that I was alone in a room as my grandmother lay in bed.
-I saw my grandmother’s frail face and began to stare at her as I sought to deliver a message that her spirit would understand (before that dream I believed that my grandmother’s spirit had not deteriorated like her 94 year old body).
+I saw her frail face and began to stare at her as I sought to deliver a message that her spirit would understand (before that dream I believed that my grandmother’s spirit had not deteriorated like her 94 year old body).

 One Last Visit

 I told my grandmother that she looked a lot better than the last time I saw her, and I believed that she would be able to live for at least a few months longer because she was receiving great care.
 Wow, was I wrong…

-My grandmother had to get immediate medical attention because something was not right about the situation.
-I left my grandmother for the last time as the nurses began to examine her legs and feet, but the lasting memory from that visit was how much better she looked than in the previous visit.
+My grandmother had to get urgent medical attention because something was not right about the situation.
+I left her for the last time as the nurses began to examine her legs and feet, but the lasting memory from that visit was how much better she looked than before.

 Soon we learned that her kidneys were failing and there wasn’t much we could do to stop the fluid buildup in her body.
 It was soon clear that my grandmother’s death was approaching.

-My grandmother was given morphine and antidepressants to calm her down and to help her not experience pain.
-However, my grandmother’s physical appearance was so bad that it was heartbreaking for those who knew her to see her in the condition she was in.
+My grandmother was given morphine and antidepressants to calm her down and to help her not feel pain.
+However, her physical appearance was so bad that it was heartbreaking for those who knew her to see her in the condition she was in.

 - I was told about another dream that my grandmother had.
-My grandmother apparently dreamt that she was on a bus heading to another world and she encountered the same man from the prior dream.
-My grandmother apparently was scared of this dream and did not want to go.
+She apparently dreamt that she was on a bus heading to another world and she met the same man from the prior dream.
+She apparently was scared of this dream and did not want to go.